KabirDas007/GameHangman/README.md

 1. The user starts with 3 warnings and 6 guesses.
 2. If the user inputs anything besides an alphabet (symbols, numbers), tells the user that they can only input an alphabet.
+  a.
+If the user has one or more warning left, the user should lose one
+	warning.
+Tells the user the number of remaining warnings.
+	b.
+If the user has no remaining warnings, they should lose one guess.